-- This is a topic that will certainly get some “discussion” on social media – and let us try and be positive here.
-Horses can get spur rubs AKA spur marks for TONS of reasons, almost all of which have nothing to do with “bad riding”.
+This topic will certainly get some “discussion” on social media – and let us try and be optimistic here.
+Horses can get spur rubs AKA spur marks for TONS of reasons, almost all of which have nothing to do with “bad riding.”
 So let’s glaze over that and work on correcting the rub if one should happen.

-- I’ll also note here that in some disciplines, spurs are REQUIRED by the official rules.
+- I’ll also note that spurs are REQUIRED by the official rules in some disciplines.
 If you show, and your horse is likely to get spur marks, know the rules so you can experiment at home with solutions before you get to the show.

 - Adjust the style of spur you use.
-Some spurs don’t even have necks.
-Some spurs look like a flat and wide disc.
-Some spurs have rolling pieces that glide over your horse.
-Some spurs are rubber coated.
+Some spurs don’t even have necks, and some look like a flat and wide disc.
+Other styles of spurs have rolling pieces that glide over your horse.
+Some spurs are rubber-coated.

 - Adjust how the spur sits on your boot.
 Many riding boots have spur rests, further up the heel.
-There’s nothing that says you MUST use the spur rest, you can adjust the spurs lower on your boot.
+Nothing says you MUST use the spur rest, you can adjust the spurs lower on your boot.
 Yeah for straps!

 - Borrow a trick from another discipline.
-Racehorse Grooms sometimes use a latex bandage on the legs, and some riders have adapted this latex bandage to cover bits.
+Racehorse grooms sometimes use a latex bandage on the legs, and some riders have adapted this latex bandage to cover bits.
 Turns out, you can also wrap spurs with this magic bandage.
-And thanks to the FB discussion we had on this very topic, which popped this spur hack right into my horizon.

 - Use a specialty belly wrap on your horse.
 These remind me of shapewear for horses, and they lovingly protect your horse from tack and spur rubs.
 You’ll also need to check your discipline’s rules if you show.